GeekyAnts/flutter-starter/folder_structure.md

 #### **l10n (localisation):**

-If you build an app for different markets, you will most likely need to support multiple languages for your end-users, hence there is also an option of adding localisation in the project if user wants to.
-Just like services folder, localisation folder will be injected if the user chooses ‘yes’ in CLI.
-Right now, 3 languages have been added in our localisation folder but user can add more according to his/ her use case:
+If you build an app for different markets, you will most likely need to support multiple languages for your end-users, hence we have added localisation as a basic set up.
+Right now, 3 languages have been added in our localisation folder but you can add more according to your use case:

 - English
 - Spanish